Dkmariolink/ez-streaming/README.md

 See our full [Contributing Guide](CONTRIBUTING.md) for detailed information.

-## 🔐 Privacy & Security
+## Privacy & Security

-EZ Streaming is built with privacy in mind:
+EZ Streaming is built with privacy in mind.
+For complete details about our privacy practices, data handling, and security measures, please see our [Privacy Policy](PRIVACY.md).

-- **No data collection** - We never collect or transmit your information
+**Quick Overview:**
-- **Local storage only** - All data stays on your device
+- No data collection or transmission
-- **No telemetry** - No usage tracking or analytics
+- All data stays on your device
-- **Open source** - Full transparency in our codebase
+- No telemetry or usage tracking
-- **Minimal permissions** - Only requests necessary system access
+- Open source transparency

-Your streaming setup remains private and under your control.
+- Minimal system permissions

-## 🗺️ Roadmap
+## Roadmap

 ### Phase 2: User Experience Enhancement (In Progress)
 - **Profile Import/Export** - Share setups with other creators